Findeton/deepview/README.md

 # Train

+You can also run the following code in [this Colab notebook](https://colab.research.google.com/drive/1tr4N0shbCH2sLfgStZtZcVNPskY5mZOg?usp=sharing).
+I've also included [a copy of the notebook](colab_notebook.ipynb) in the repo and I've published [a blogpost](http://localhost:1313/blog/lightfields-deepview/) as well.

-We'll use the Spaces and the Real Estate 10K datasets to train the model.
-I'll use the notebook format so if the line starts with a ! bang it's bash and otherwise it's Python code.
+We'll use the [Spaces](https://github.com/augmentedperception/spaces_dataset) and the [Real Estate 10K](https://google.github.io/realestate10k/) datasets to train the model.
+I'll use the notebook format here so if the line starts with a ! bang it's bash and otherwise it's Python code.

 Let's start with the spaces dataset: